 Biography

 Mónica was born in San Juan, Puerto Rico to Mexican parents from Mexico City and Guanajuato, and was raised primarily in Texas.
-Her transnational, transcultural, and multilingual life experience has shaped her hemispheric perspective, as well as her focus on nationalisms, racial formations, and marginality.
+Her transnational, transcultural, and multilingual life experience has shaped her hemispheric and transatlantic perspectives, as well as her focus on nationalisms, racial formations, and marginality.

 Additional Campus Affiliations